m-rajitha/Lowes-kafka-usecase/Kafka_installation/kafka_installation.md

 ### 11. Verify the Setup

-To verify the setup, check the Kafka logs and ensure that the servers have started successfully in KRaft mode.
+To verify the setup, kafka logs have been validated and ensure that the servers have started successfully in KRaft mode.

+## Conclusion
+Above docuement provides a  overview of setting up Kafka with KRAFT mode, and verifying its operation.